RomanZavorka/ENGETO_SQL_PROJECT/readme.md

 4. Is there a year in which the annual increase in food prices was significantly higher than the increase in salaries (greater than 10%)?
 5. Does the GDP level affect changes in salaries and food prices?
 Or, if GDP rises more significantly in one year, does this result in a more significant rise in food prices or salaries in the same or the following year?
 #### PROJECT OUTPUT
 Help your colleagues with the given task.
 The output should be two tables in a database from which the required data can be obtained.
 Name the tables  t_{jmeno}_{prijmeni}_project_SQL_primary_final (for salary and food prices data for the Czech Republic united to the same comparable period - common years) and t_{jmeno}_{prijmeni}_project_SQL_secondary_final (for additional data on other European countries).

 Next, prepare a set of SQL to obtain data from the tables you have prepared to answer the research questions.
 Note that the questions/hypotheses can both support and refute your outputs!
 It depends on what the data show.

-Create a repository on your GitHub account (can be private) where you store all the information for the project - mainly the SQL script that generates the output table, a description of the intermediate results (a guide sheet), and information about the output data (e.g., where values are missing, etc.).
+Create a repository on your GitHub account (can be private) where you store all the information for the project - mainly the SQL script that generates the output table, a description of the intermediate results (a guide sheet), and information about the output data (for example, where values are missing, etc.).

 Do not edit data in primary tables!
 If it is necessary to transform values, do so in the tables or views you are creating.

 ## ANALYSIS
 ### OVERVIEW OF SOURCE TABLES
-For the creating of the primary table, two main tables were available, to which the secondary tables - codebooks - were linked.
+For the creation of the primary table, two main tables were available, to which the secondary tables - codebooks - were linked.

 czechia_payroll - Information on salaries in different sectors over a multi-year period.
 The dataset comes from the Open Data Portal of the Czech Republic.
 The table consists of 8 columns:
 * id
-* value
+* value - Mean gross salaries and mean numbers of employees in industries.
-* value_type_code
+* value_type_code - Code of the type of value.
-* unit_code - code of the unit in which the values are represented
+* unit_code - Code of the unit in which the values are represented.
-* calculation_code - code of the method of calculation of the value
+* calculation_code - Code of the method of calculation of the value.
-* industry_branch_code
+* industry_branch_code.
-* payroll_year - year for which the table records are valid
+* payroll_year - Year for which the table records are valid.
-* payroll_quarter - the quarter for which the table records are valid
+* payroll_quarter - The quarter for which the table records are valid.

 Several supplementary tables are linked to this table:
 * czechia_payroll_calculation - Codebook of calculations in the payroll table.